arviz-devs/arviz/doc/source/contributing/index.md

 As a scientific, community-driven, open source software project, ArviZ welcomes contributions from interested individuals or groups.
-These guidelines are provided to give potential contributors information to make their contribution compliant with the conventions of the ArviZ project, and maximize the probability of such contributions to be merged as quickly and efficiently as possible.
+These guidelines are provided to give potential contributors information to make their contributions compliant with the conventions of the ArviZ project, and maximize the probability of such contributions to be merged as quickly and efficiently as possible.

-Even though contributing code or documentation by sending pull requests on the main ArviZ GitHub repository is the most common way of contributing and therefore also what this guide dedicates more resources, ArviZ welcomes any kind of contributions.
+Even though contributing code or documentation by sending pull requests on the main [ArviZ GitHub repository](https://github.com/arviz-devs/arviz) is the most common way of contributing and therefore also what this guide dedicates more resources, ArviZ welcomes any kind of contributions.
 As a clear proof, you can become a core contributor and participate in